shanmugavel-d/Customer_Conversion_predictive_in_Imbalanced_Dataset/README.md

    a.
 Gradient Boosting: Algorithms such as XGBoost or LightGBM can effectively handle class imbalance due to their ensemble nature and the ability to assign higher weights to minority class samples.

    b.
 Random Forest: Random Forest models can handle imbalanced data by internally balancing the classes through the construction of decision trees.

-   c.
-Support Vector Machines (SVM): SVM with appropriate class weights or kernel functions can also perform well on imbalanced datasets.

 5. Model Training and Evaluation:
 Train the chosen model on the preprocessed dataset using the training set.
 Fine-tune the hyperparameters using techniques like cross-validation.
 Evaluate the model's performance using appropriate evaluation metrics, considering the imbalanced nature of the dataset.
 Some commonly used evaluation metrics include: